You have questions, we have answers...

 What should I NOT bring with me to Mexico?
 What items are prohibited in Mexico? +

-- We prohibit the carrying or transport of the following items on our tours: weapons, firearms, ammunition, knives (including pocket knives), non-prescription drugs, fireworks, and incendiary devices.
-Medical marijuana is NOT legal in Mexico, even with a doctor's prescription, and must not be transported in our vehicles.
+- We prohibit the carrying or transport of the following items on our tours: all food items, weapons, firearms, ammunition, knives (including pocket knives), illicit or illegal non-prescription drugs (including drug paraphernalia), tobacco products, vaping products (including vaping paraphernalia), fireworks, and incendiary devices.
+Recreational marijuana and medical marijuana are NOT legal in Mexico, even with a doctor's prescription, and must not be transported in our vehicles.
 For a more comprehensive list of prohibited items, please visit http://www.cbp.gov/travel/us-citizens/cbp-reqs-mexico.
 Pets are NOT allowed in our tour vehicles, nor on vendor property.
 Unfortunately, Mexican laws regarding accessibility for service animals are not the same as in the U.S. Accordingly, some of our vendors do not allow service animals on their property.
 Smoking (including "vaping") is not permitted during tours, as we and most of our vendors are 100% smoke and vape free.
 You will not be permitted to smoke or vape in our cars, at rest stops, or on vendor property (even if it's allowed by the vendor).
 We advise against bringing large sums of cash, valuable jewelry or watches, designer handbags, expensive camera equipment, computers or tablets, and other item(s) of high monetary worth.
 Your tour vehicle will be left unattended several times throughout your tour, and as such, we request that you not leave any items of value in an unattended vehicle.
 We suggest leaving all non-essential items from your purse or wallet at home-- bring just what you need for the tour.
 While theft is very rare in Mexico, Baja Test Kitchen is not responsible for your lost, stolen or damaged items.

 Can I bring my own food and beverages with me? +